Tropix126/fluent-svelte/src/routes/docs/components/contentdialog.md

 ### Size

-Dialogs come in three sizes - `"min"`, `"standard"`, and `"max"`.
+Dialogs come in three sizes - `min`, `standard`, and `max`.
 You can set the dialog's size using the `size` property.
 With this in mind, dialogs will always responsively scale down if their width exceeds the viewport size.

 <div class="dialog-sizes">
     {#each ["min", "standard", "max"] as size}